paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ***

-> ## The remaining questions are currently under development and will be added soon</strong>

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier, how many points would each customer have?<a name="q9"></a>

 ```sql